-Poland: U.S. pharmaceutical companies have reported that there is a lack of adequate transparency and meaningful engagement in the development and implementation of cost-containment measures affecting pharmaceutical reimbursement and pricing policies in Poland.
-The terms of reimbursement agreements have sometimes been unilaterally modified by the government with little advance warning to companies.
 Companies also report that they have found it difficult to obtain information from the Ministry of Health or to arrange meetings with its officials.
-The United States has encouraged the government of Poland to ensure that policies affecting the pharmaceutical industry are developed and implemented in a transparent and consistent manner, and that U.S. firms are given opportunities to explain their concerns and to promote the interests of their significant investments in the Polish market.
+The United States has encouraged the government of Poland to ensure that policies affecting the pharmaceutical industry are developed and implemented in a transparent and consistent manner and that U.S. firms are given opportunities to engage with relevant government ministries on issues of concern.

-Portugal: The U.S. pharmaceutical industry reports that there is a lack of transparency in the development and implementation of government cost-containment measures.
-Industry representatives also report that they do not have adequate opportunities to engage with the relevant authorities to address their concerns prior to the adoption of policies that affect their ability to participate in the market, including hospital arrears for pharmaceuticals (estimated at more than $\in 1.2$ billion).
-In October 2011, the government approved a new law requiring mandatory arbitration of pharmaceutical patent disputes, which requires patent holders to submit cases, including evidence, to an arbitration body within 30 days of notice of intent by a generic drug manufacturer to distribute.
-Patent holders do not have the right to an injunction, but the law requires patent violators to reimburse patent holders for any resulting losses.
+Portugal: The U.S. pharmaceutical industry reports that there continues to be a lack of transparency in the development and implementation of government cost-containment measures.
+Portuguese Law No. 52/2011, in effect since January 2012, requires that pharmaceutical patent holders submit cases, including evidence, to arbitration within 30 days of notice of intent by a generic drug manufacturer to distribute the generic product.
+Industry complains that the new mandatory arbitration process is costly and slow, pointing out that not a single case has been resolved by the body as of October 2012.
+Moreover, the law does not provide for injunctive relief, instead only requires patent violators to reimburse patent holders for any resulting losses.